 How To Use SQL Server Multi-Subnet Failover As Orchestrator Database

-How to use SQL server multi-subnet failover as Orchestrator database?
+How to use SQL server multi-subnet failover to connect with the Orchestrator database?

-UiPath supports SQL Server multi-subnet failure and in order to enable it, parameter "MultiSubnetFailover=True" should be added to the connection string.
+UiPath supports SQL Server multi-subnet failure and to enable it, the parameter "MultiSubnetFailover=True" should be added to the connection string.

-Below are the steps to modify the connection string based on Orchestrator Version.
+Below are the steps to modify the connection string based on the Orchestrator Version.

 For Orchestrator version 2020.4 & earlier :